Pool Safety Inspections in Brisbane

 • Cardiopulmonary resuscitation sign – There must be a CPR sign as per the requirements of pool inspections in Brisbane.
 The sign which should be displayed near the pool and in a conspicuous position must also contain helpful information to be used in the event of emergencies.

-Pool inspections in Brisbane are done by licensed professionals who understand all the intricacies involved in the inspection process.
+Pool safety inspections in Brisbane are done by licensed professionals who understand all the intricacies involved in the inspection process.
 Following the inspections, they can either issue you with a pool safety certificate which is an indication of compliance or a non-compliance notification which gives you three months to ensure your pool is rectified and re-inspection done.

 It does you a lot of good both business wise and legally to have a compliant swimming pool.
-Pool inspections in Brisbane can be done at any time depending on your preparedness.
+Pool safety inspections in Brisbane can be done at any time depending on your preparedness.